cloudbees-io/swift-fm-example/README.md

 # Example Swift iOS application for CloudBees platform Feature management
 Use this example application to integrate with the CloudBees platform and test feature management.
 After integrating, watch the application display change in response to any updates you make to flag values in the platform.

-In the example swift application, the ROX SDK is already set up, and feature flags are already coded in.
+In the example Swift application, the ROX SDK is already set up, and feature flags are already coded in.

 ## Running This Project
 To get started with the swift-fm-example project, follow these steps:

-1. **Get key from Cloudbees account:**
+1. **Get the SDK key:**
     - Create a CloudBees Feature management account.
 See [Signup Page](https://app.rollout.io/signup) to create an account.
-    - Get your environment key.
-Copy your environment key from App settings > Environments > Key.
+ - Locate and copy your SDK key:
+          -- Navigate to Feature management > Flags.
+          -- Select an application.
+          -- Select the copy button next to the SDK key on the page.
+      -- If the SDK has not been installed:
+         -- Navigate to Feature management > Flags.
+         -- Select the Installation instruction buttons on the top right-hand side of the page.
+         -- The UI guides you through creating an environment, linking the environment to an application, and installing the SDK.

 2. **Clone the Repository:**
 Clone the swift-fm-example repository to your local machine using Git: